kelvinagyareyeboah/KelvStream-Video-Transcoding-Streaming-Pipeline/README.md

- the Backend
-1. Navigate to the server folder:
+te to the server folder:
    ```bash
    cd server
    ```